mcdafydd/omw/README.md

 * (future) Provide an extensible API to the reporting functions
 * (future) Sychronize your timesheet to a backend to allow seamless sharing between devices

 This time-tracking tool was inspired by the [Ultimate Time Tracker](https://github.com/larose/utt).
-The original version (and this version at the moment) calls `utt` as an external dependency.

 Transfering quick tasks from this tool into an external tracking system (ie: Workday) is still largely manual.
 Since this is usually a requirement for enterprise users, streamlining this process will be a core part of reaching version 1.0.